Chair, Department of Finance and Economics

 Office: Business Center 415

-Dr. Yu joined the Merrick School of Business in 2007 and teaching courses in the areas of investments and financial management.
+Dr. Yu is the chair of the department of finance and economics and teaches courses in the areas of investments and financial management.
 His research focuses on institutional investors' behavior, behavioral finance, and financial analysts forecasting.

 Refereed Journal Articles